BhavyaMehra/PDF_Chatbot/README.md

 - Only one PDF can be loaded at a time
 - Responses are constrained to document context to reduce hallucination
-- The data/ folder is gitignored and not included in the repo